-Our much-loved Vicar, Rev. Jim McKinney died unexpectedly on Friday 18th January 2019.
+Our Vicar, Rev. Jim McKinney died unexpectedly on Friday 18th January 2019.
 Holy Trinity is at this time in an interregnum.
 Holy Trinity has been fortunate in having a diverse worship team who preached and celebrated alongside the Vicar and who continue to support Holy Trinity during this interregnum.

 THE WORSHIP TEAM AT HOLY TRINITY

 REV. DANIEL ESHUN

 Daniel is an Anglican Chaplain and Lecturer in Theology and Ministerial Studies at Whitelands College, University of Roehampton.
 Daniel researches on anthropological, sociological and theological analysis of liturgy, mission, evangelism and nurture in African Churches (Catholic and Protestant), and the interaction between African Traditional Religions, Catholicism, Islam, Pentecostalism and Charismatic movements.

 Rev. Dr. Mark Garner is Head of Whitelands College at the University of Roehampton and has research interests in the social and educational impacts of high-stakes standardised language tests and operational and emergency communication.